NullCarrierNC/photonics-dmx/README.md

 It uses in-game lighting data to drive DMX lights in time to the music.

 It utilizes a library of built in lighting cues to create as close to a plug-and-play DMX experience as possible.
-If you’re interested in using DMX lights, but don’t want to create all the lighting cues yourself in applications like LightJams or QLC+, it might be the solution for you.
+If you're interested in using DMX lights, but don't want to create all the lighting cues yourself in applications like LightJams or QLC+, it might be the solution for you.

 It sits somewhere between the original Rock Band Stage Kit and full blown DMX controllers like Lightjams and QLC+.